-musical comedy, featuring the most impressive special effects seen up to that time.
-The animated model of New York was large enough to fill a zeppelin hanger and cost a quarter million dollars to build — and this during the Great Depression!
+A big-budget Science Fiction musical comedy film from 1930, featuring the most impressive special effects seen up to that time.
+The animated model of New York City was large enough to fill a zeppelin hangar and cost a quarter million dollars to build — and this during the Great Depression!

 - Aliens Speaking English: Averted, as communication with the Martians is done via pantomime and body language.

 - Bureaucratically Arranged Marriage

 - Camp Gay: The Martian king."She's not the Queen — he is!"

 - Catchphrase: "Give me the good old days!"